 - Leave the macarons to dry out overnight or place in a dehydrator on the lowest setting for 20 minutes.
 A dry skin should form on the surface of the macarons so you can run your fingers over them without them becoming sticky.

 - Pre-heat the oven to 160°C (fan oven) - the ideal cooking temperature can range from 140°C - 170°C depending on the oven.

 - Cook the macarons for 12 minutes.
 Open the door after 8 minutes to release the steam and again after 10 minutes.

 - Transfer to a cooling rack.
 Wait for the macarons to cool before peeling them off the parchment paper.

 To make the truffle ganache

 - Bring the cream to the boil in a pan together with the cep powder.

 - Pour over the chocolate.
 Leave for 30 seconds then stir to form a smooth, glossy ganache.
 If there are any chocolate lumps left heat the bowl over a pan of hot water until they melt.

-- Stir in the truffle oil and cep powder.
+- Stir in the truffle oil.

 - Refrigerate for 5-10 minutes until just viscous enough to pipe.